 Workplace stressors are at alarming levels, particularly as we face the convergence of a global pandemic, racially motivated acts of violence, divisive politics, and workforce shortages.
 To combat burnout and compassion fatigue, research suggests specific training in practices of cooperative work, effective communication, conflict resolution, and collective problem solving can build connection, understanding, and appreciation within communities.
 Restorative Justice (RJ) is an ethical framework that focuses on building community by living our shared values of respect, honesty, responsibility, empathy, and inclusivity.
 RJ has its roots in indigenous traditions, which uphold the belief that people are interconnected and that focus on the role of community.
 Restorative practices can create the environment necessary for building and sustaining relationships, maintaining shared accountability, repairing damage caused by harmful behaviors, and ultimately improving team culture.
-The purpose of this pilot is to develop, implement, and study the impact of a Duke Restorative Justice training model.
+The purpose of this program is to develop, implement, and study the impact of a Duke Restorative Justice training model.
+The program is in partnership with the Office of Equity, Diversity, and Inclusion.

 Pilot participants will take part in an intensive Restorative Justice (RJ) training program in fall 2023.
 Participants will develop and implement restorative interventions within their individual units, with the support of others in the pilot program as well as experienced RJ practitioners.
 Through this year-long pilot, participants will become part of a longitudinal learning community of individuals interested in exploring the use of RJ in the School of Medicine.
 The pilot program will run fall 2023-summer 2024.
 There will be no charge to participants or departments that participate in the pilot.